After completing seven years of undergraduate and graduate

 During this time, he created hundreds of works, completed numerous private and commercial

-commissions, and was represented for several years by Hobe Sound
+commissions, and was represented for a few years by Hobe Sound

 Galleries North, part of Midtown Payson Galleries in New York.

-For most of these years, the Art Glass Movement in the United States was
+For many of these years, the Art Glass Movement in the United States had

 his own glass engraving equipment, and perfecting techniques through trial